slapelachie/kadai/README.md

 ### Process
 Place template files under `~/.config/kadai/templates/`

-Under this directory, run the `create_binary.sh` to create the binary.
+Under the directory where this file is located, run the `create_binary.sh` to create the binary.
 Place this binary under a path directory.